ant981228/fast-debate-paste/README.md

-# Window Switcher and Text Processor (v1.2)
+# Fast Debate Paste (v1.2)

 ## Overview

-This utility provides a convenient way to copy text from one window, process it according to specific patterns, and paste it into a pre-selected target window.
-It's particularly useful for repetitive tasks that involve transferring and formatting text between different applications.
+This utility provides a convenient way to copy text from one window, process it, and paste it into a card processing document.

 ## Features